Marcraphael12/Awesome-books/README.md

 - Books are being added in order
 - Books are also being removed respectively
 - All the books are being stored in the local storage unless when it is removed.
+- Books won't be added unless both author and title fields are filled.

 ## Built With